2023 Solar Incentives Guide for Matteson, IL - Tax Credits & Rebates

 EcoWatch's Matteson, IL Solar Incentives FAQs

-How much will a solar system save me annually on my electric bill in Matteson?
+How much will solar panels save me annually on my electric bill in Matteson?

-Yes, you can use multiple types of renewable energy to power your home — for example, a combination of solar and geothermal.
-You can also use both renewable energy sources and a backup source of non-renewable energy.
-Be sure to discuss your proposed plan with your local Matteson solar panel installer, so that you understand what you'll need and what incentives you may or may not qualify for.
+Yes, you can use multiple types of renewable energy to power your home — for example, a combination of solar and wind power.
+You can also use both renewable energy sources and a non-renewable backup source of energy.
+You should discuss your proposed plan with your local Matteson solar panel installer, so that you understand what you'll need and what kinds of incentives you will or won't qualify for.

 Our goal is to reach as many people as we can with sensible solutions like solar energy.
 Our team of full-time local researchers collects solar price and installation data for every city in America then compiles it to create these digestible city guides.
 If you want to read our solar expert's opinion on the top solar companies featured here, follow this link.